barshai/wp-plugin-lm-gd-scoreboard/readme.txt

 1. Example of the widget in action.

-2. Widget forn in widgets admin page.
+2. Widget form in widgets admin page.

 == Changelog ==